-Texas Medical or Dental Board Disciplinary Actions Coverage for covered activity limited to \$25,000 per proceeding for legal representation.
+Texas Medical, Dental, Nursing or other Licensing Board Disciplinary Actions: Coverage for covered activity limited to \$25,000 per proceeding for legal representation and up to \$35,000 for investigations that proceed to a hearing or beyond.

 This brochure explains your medical liability indemnity plan in general and is to assist you in reporting incidents or claims that may arise.
 It is intended only for your immediate information.
 The protection which has been afforded you by the Plan is subject to the particulars, terms, conditions and limitations of the approved plan and the interpretations of the Plan by the Board of Regents of Texas Tech University System.